Montclair State University

 Article XI: Nominating Procedure

-The Nominations/Elections Committee shall be responsible for making nominations for commitee Chairs and members to the Executive Committee for their consideration an appointment by the President.
+The Membership/Nominations/Elections Committee shall be responsible for sending nominations for committee Chairs and members to the President and other members of the Executive Committee for consideration and appointment by the President.
+See Article IX Paragraph two.

 Article XII: Parliamentary Authority

-Roberts Rules of Order Newly Revised shall be the parliamentary authority for the Association.
+Roberts Rules of Order shall be the parliamentary authority for the Association.

 Article XIII: Amendments

-Proposed amendments to these Bylaws may originate either from a majority vote of the Executive Committee or from a petition to the Secretary signed by at least ten percent of the paid membership.
+Proposed amendments to these bylaws may originate either from a majority vote of the Executive Committee or from a petition to the Recording/Corresponding Secretary signed by at least ten percent of the membership.

-To be adopted, proposed amendments must receive a two-third majority vote by a combination of Association meeting attendees and by absentee ballots received.
+To be adopted, proposed amendments must receive a two-thirds majority vote of the respondents.